Studying at Ludwig Oxford

 Applications must be made via the University of Oxford Admissions system.

-Interviews will take place in late April and May 2024.
+Interviews will take place in May 2025.

 DPhil in Cancer Science

 This Cancer Research UK-funded programme is aimed at clinical trainees, medicine undergraduates and non-clinical researchers interested in cancer research projects.
 All places are fully funded at the home rate, including salary/stipend, University and College fees, and a research consumables budget.
 International candidates are eligible but will need to source funding to meet the remaining fees.
 For more information, see the Oxford Cancer website.
-Please note, applications have closed for 2024 entry.

 NDM prize studentship competition